DensityCo/api-homework/README.md

 For delivery of this assignment, we'd like to see:

 - Database schema / SQL file.
+- Prototype a Python application that yields the current count of a given space at a given point in time.
+For example, "what was the count at 3:34pm yesterday?"
-- Protoype Python application that includes a single endpoint for current count.
-Focus on prototyping database query / API implementation and don't worry about best-practices with app structure.
+- Focus on prototyping database query / API implementation and don't worry about best-practices with app structure.
 - Documentation on real-time and historical use-cases.
 - Documentation on production technologies.